matter-labs/zksync-era/prover/docs/04_flow.md

 - On round 4, we already have just 1 job, and we produce a single aggregated proof.
 - Finally, the proof is processed by the proof compressor and sent back to the core.

 Once again, these numbers are just for example, and don't necessarily represent the actual state of affairs.
+The exact number of jobs depend on number of txs in a batch (and what's done inside those txs) while the aggregation split (mapping of `N circuits of level X` to `M circuits of level X + 1`) is determined by the config geometry.

 ## Actual proof generation

 Every "job" we mentioned has several sub-stages.
-More precisely, it receives some kind of input, which is followed by witness generation, witness vector generation, and actual GPU proving.
-The output of GPU proving is passed as an input for the next "job" in the pipeline.
+More precisely, it receives some kind of input, which is followed by witness generation, witness vector generation, and circuit proving.
+The output of circuit proving is passed as an input for the next "job" in the pipeline.

 For each aggregation level mentioned above the steps are the same, though the inputs and outputs are different.